ts-essentials/ts-essentials/README.md

 // }
 ```

+NOTE:
-NOTE: `DeepOmit` works fine with `Array`s and `Set`s.
-When applied to a  `Map`, if its key and value shares common properties, both will be omitted.
+- `DeepOmit` works fine with `Array`s and `Set`s.
+When applied to a `Map`, the filter is only applied to its value.
+- If there exists any property in the filter which is not in the original type, an error will occur.

 ### OmitProperties